How to prevent receding gums

 If you notice that your gums may be receding, you need to do something about it right away, because unfortunately once they have receded, they cannot grow back.

-SWICA DENTA dental insurance
+SWICA Denta dental insurance

 Healthy oral hygiene is important for general health.
 However, visiting the dentist can sometimes be a huge financial burden.
-That's why SWICA's DENTA model contributes towards the cost of dental care, such as:
+That's why SWICA's Denta model contributes towards the cost of dental care, such as:

 • Check-ups